Estee-Noble/CAPSTONE-Customer-Subscription-Project/README.md

 -  **Power BI**:
 Visualization To create interactive dashboards and visualize customer segments, revenue trends, churn analysis, and more.

--  SQL
+-  **SQL**:
- Clustering and Segmentation:
-SQL: For creating aggregating data and sorting queries by various segments based on criteria such as subscription type, region, or revenue tier.
+i.
+Clustering and Segmentation: For creating aggregating data and sorting queries by various segments based on criteria such as subscription type, region, or revenue tier.

+-  Power BI:
-4. Reporting and Presentation:
-Power BI: For generating interactive insights, Creating a detailed report or presentation to demonstrate findings, using data storytelling techniques to make insights actionable.
+Reporting and Presentation: For generating interactive insights, Creating a detailed report or presentation to demonstrate findings, using data storytelling techniques to make insights actionable.

+EXPLORATION DATA ANALYSIS (WITH EXCEL)
+-  Pivot tables to analyze subscription patterns.

+-  Average subscription duration

+-  Most popular subscription types.

+EXPLORATION DATA ANALYSIS (WITH SQL)

+#### -  Retrieve the total number of customers from each region.

+#### Most popular subscription type by the number of customers.

+#### Customers who canceled their subscription within 6 months.

+#### Calculate the average subscription duration for all customers.

+#### Customers with subscriptions longer than 12 months.

+#### Total revenue by subscription type.

+#### Top 3 regions by subscription cancellations.

+#### Find the total number of active and canceled subscriptions.